The Biblical city of Arumah is situated on a steep hill southeast of Itamar. On its foothills are huge cisterns and ruins of Hasmonean fortifications.

 They quoted C.W.M Van De Velde (1818-1898) who surveyed the land and identified Biblical Arumah in Khirbet el Ormeh.
 It appears on his map of the Holy Land of 1865.

-The SWP map is shown here on the right.
+The SWP map is shown here.
 The interesting element of the map is the double dashed line north and east of el Ormeh, indicating that the ancient road from Shechem to Akrabeh passed near the site.

 Victor Guerin (1821-1891) also identified Arumah on this site.
 It appears on his map of the Holy Land (1881).